Toilet won't flush

 Plumbing

-The answer to 'toilet won't flush' is that there are several common causes, including a clogged toilet, a problem with the flush mechanism, or low water pressure.
-Symptoms may include the toilet bowl not filling with water or the water not draining properly.
-Solutions can range from simple DIY fixes to calling in a professional plumber, depending on the underlying issue.
+The answer to 'toilet won't flush' is that there are several common causes, including a clogged toilet, a problem with the flush mechanism, or low water level in the tank.
+Symptoms may include the toilet not flushing properly, water not draining, or water not refilling the tank.

 Step-by-Step Guide